n3uromanc3r/hangman/README.md

 =======

 * Extend scoring system to include online leaderboards
-* Add word-type selection on start-up (maintain separate wordlist files)
+* Add word-type selection as an in-game option via new button
 * Add more words (online dictionary?)